Professional Grilled Prime Rib - perfect everytime.

 • 5 rib roast should feed 9 - 10 people, etc...

-• don't buy less then a 3 rib roast as it's too hard to cook evenly.
+Don't buy less then a 3 rib roast as it's too hard to cook evenly.

-• Pre-cutting the roast:
+Pre-cutting the roast:

-Opinion 1 suggests either you or the butcher cut the smaller chine (or feather bones) and the larger rib bones from the main roast meat and then tye them back on to the roast with butchers twine to cook with the roast.
-This is called cradling.
-I believe this provides only a very minimal benefit when it comes time to carve the roast and may increase some moisture loss.
+Option 1 - either you or the butcher cut the smaller chine (or feather bones) and the larger rib bones from the main roast meat and then tie them back on to the roast with butchers twine to cook with the roast.

-Opinion 2 (which I strongly believe in and recommend) suggests we keep all the bones intact on the roast before and during cooking.
-It's very easy to cut the rib bones off along the bone line prior to carving the roast.
-I also believe that because they are still naturally attached to the meat they better prevent that section of the roast from drying out.
+I also believe that because they are still naturally attached to the meat they help prevent that section of the roast from drying out.
 I believe that this helps provide a juicier roast.

 Whatever option you choose, keep the bones after cooking to either nibble on or use later for soups or stews.